i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 {% endhighlight %}

-Security Analysis for Blowfish+ChaCha20 Tunnel Layer Encryption
+Security Analysis for ChaCha20 Tunnel Layer Encryption
 ---------------------------------------------------------------

 Switching from AES256/ECB to ChaCha20 has a number of advantages, and new security considerations.

-The biggest security considerations to account for, are that ChaCha20 nonces must be unique per-message, for the life of the key being used, and [Blowfish]_ is susceptible to [Sweet32]_ birthday attacks.
+The biggest security considerations to account for, are that ChaCha20 nonces must be unique per-message, for the life of the key being used.

 Failing to use unique nonces with the same key on different messages breaks ChaCha20.

-Nonce uniqueness is main reason for using an [Blowfish]_, see [RFC-7539-S4]_.

-Simple counters cannot be used, since they require syncing for proper decryption.
+Simple counters will be used alongside the ``tunnelNonce`` for encrypting the nonce, since they are required for proper decryption by the IBEP.
-Syncing the counter can't be guaranteed at the IBEP, without further changes to tunnel protocols.

-[Blowfish]_ is only used for nonce encryption to guarantee unique nonces, and prevent non-consecutive hops in the same tunnel from colluding to know they are in the same tunnel.

-The tunnel lifetime of ten minutes and nonce limit of 2^31 messages guarantees that [Sweet32]_ attacks are ineffective against Blowfish.
-Exceeding the limit would require over ~3,579,139 messages/second in each tunnel.

-Even if 2^31 messages proves to not be a strict enough limit, we can safely reduce the limit by another power of two, without ever realistically reaching the limit.

-Even if a [Sweet32]_ attack were successful, an attacker would only gain access to the ``tunnelNonce`` for the colliding message, which doesn't break the ChaCha20 encryption.
-Non-consecutive hops would only be able to confirm they are participants in the same tunnel.
+Using an appended counter allows the IBEP to decrypt the ``tunnelNonce`` for each hop's layer encryption, recovering the previous nonce.

+The 64-bit counter alongside the ``tunnelNonce`` doesn't reveal any new information to tunnel hops, and cannot be used for correlation attacks.
+The counter also doesn't need to be private, as it only needs to be unique per-message in a given tunnel.
+Uniqueness can be ensured by a second Bloom filter, tracking which counter values have been used.

 The biggest security advantage is that there are no confirmation or oracle attacks against ChaCha20.